ysl2/autopull/README.md

 I want to auto pull upstream and merge it to origin.

-If can fast-forward, then push.

-Else, abort and reset.
+If can fast-forward, then merge and push.
+Else, abort and reset to HEAD.

+You can config your repos in `config.json`.

+You can modify your pull & push procedure in `main.py`.

 For my personal use, but the source code is easily read and can be easily modified to meet your flavor.

-Issues and PRs are welcome.
+> Issues and PRs are welcome.